-Gannon has lectured at institutions across the United States, in Europe, and in Asia, and is a frequent conference participant and jurist.
-He served on the board of directors of the Los Angeles Forum for Architecture and Urban Design.
+Gannon holds undergraduate and graduate degrees from the Knowlton School and a PhD from UCLA.
+A registered architect, he has practiced with Acock Associates Architects in Columbus and was senior associate at Kovac Architects in Los Angeles.
+He has lectured at institutions across the United States, in Europe, and in Asia, and is a frequent conference participant and jurist.
+He has served on the boards of directors of AIA Ohio and the Los Angeles Forum for Architecture and Urban Design.
 His work has been recognized and supported by the Graham Foundation, the Getty Foundation, the National Endowment for the Arts, the American Institute of Architects, the City of Los Angeles Department of Cultural Affairs, The Ohio State University, and UCLA.